Skip to main content

 Located in the north of Africa, Algeria is the continent’s largest country and about 80% of its surface area is covered by the Sahara Desert.
 Most surface water resources are located in a single region representing 7% of the territory and while significant underground water resources can be found in the south, most are non-renewable.
 Algeria’s adverse climate characteristics coupled with persistent drought result in high water stress worsened by the effects of climate change (FAO, 2024).

-The national priorities are integrated in the National Water Plan (PNE) and the Plans directeur d’aménagement des ressources en eau (PDARE: Master plans for the development of water resources), created by the Water Law and updated by executive decree in 2010 for a 20-year period.
+The priorities for the water sector are integrated in the Plan National de l’Eau (PNE: National Water Plan) and the Plans directeur d’aménagement des ressources en eau at river basin level (PDARE: Master plans for the development of water resources developed for each basin authority), created by the Water Law and updated by executive decree in 2010 for a 20-year period.

 Legal Framework